adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/radiobutton/v1/radiobutton/README.md

 3. `data-cmp-visible` having a boolean value to indicate whether the field is currently visible or not
 4. `data-cmp-enabled` having a boolean value to indicate whether the field is currently enabled or not

-The following are optional attributes that can to the component in the form view:
+The following are optional attributes that can be added to the component in the form view:
 1. `data-cmp-valid` having a boolean value to indicate whether the field is currently valid or not
 2. `data-cmp-required` having a boolean value to indicate whether the field is currently required or not
 3. `data-cmp-readonly` having a boolean value to indicate whether the field is currently readonly or not